-- Google Chrome 11.x
+- Google Chrome 12.x, 14.x

 - Internet Explorer 7.x, 8.x, and 9.x

-- Mozilla Firefox 4.x and 5.x
+- Mozilla Firefox 4.x, 5.x, and 6.x

-- Safari 4
+- Safari 4, 5

 After entering the web address of Information Console, a user logs in to access files and dashboards stored on the Encyclopedia volume.
 Figure 1-2 shows a high-level view of a user's web browser interacting with Information Console and an Encyclopedia volume managed by the Actuate BIRT iServer System.